cocos/cocos-docs/en/publish/publish-oppo-instant-games.md

 **2. Build**

 After the relevant parameters of the **Build** panel are set, click **Build**.
 After the build is complete, click the **Open** button behind the **Build Path** to open the build release package.
-You can see that the **quickgame** directory is generated under the default release path `build` directory, which is the exported OPPO Mini Game project directory and **rpk**, **rpk** package are in the __/build/quickgame/dist__ directory.
+You can see that the **quickgame** directory is generated under the default release path `build` directory, which is the exported OPPO Mini Game project directory and **rpk**, **rpk** package are in the `build/quickgame/dist` directory.

 ![](./publish-oppo-instant-games/package.jpg)

 **3. Run the built rpk to the phone**

-Copy the generated mini-game **rpk** file (located in the dist directory of the OPPO minigame project's quickgame directory) to the `/sdcard/games/` directory on your phone's SD card.
-Then open the **Mini Game Debugger** that has been installed before on the Android device, click the **OPPO Mini Game** section, and then find the icon corresponding to the game name.
+Copy the generated mini-game **rpk** file (located in the dist directory of the OPPO minigame project's `quickgame` directory) to the `/sdcard/games` directory on your phone's SD card.
+Then open the **Mini Game Debugger** that has been installed before on the OPPO phone, click the **OPPO Mini Game** section, and then find the icon corresponding to the game name.
 If not found, click on the "More -> Refresh" button in the upper right corner to refresh.

+**Note**: For Mini Game Debugger **v3.2** and above, you need to copy **rpk** to the `/sdcard/Android/data/com.nearme.instant.platform/files/games` directory of your phone.
+If there is no **games** directory, you need to create a new one.
+Please refer to the [Official Documentation](https://cdofs.oppomobile.com/cdo-activity/static/201810/26/quickgame/documentation/games/use.html) for details.

 ![](./publish-oppo-instant-games/rpk_games.jpg)

 **4. Subpackage rpk**

 Subpackage loading, that is, splitting the game content into several packages according to certain rules, only downloading the necessary packages when starting up for the first time.
 This necessary package is called **main package**, and the developer can trigger in the main package to download other sub-packages, which can effectively reduce the time spent on the first boot.
-To use this function, you need to set [Subpackage Configuration](../scripting/subpackage.md) in __Cocos Creator__, and the package will be automatically subpackaged when the setting is completed.
+To use this function, you need to set [Subpackage Configuration](../scripting/subpackage.md) in Cocos Creator, and the package will be automatically subpackaged when the setting is completed.

-After the build is complete, the subpackage directory is in the `/build/quickgame/dist` directory. <br>
+After the build is complete, the subpackage directory is in the `build/quickgame/dist` directory. <br>
-In this case, you need to create a new **subPkg** directory in the **sdcard** directory of the Android device, and then copy the **.rpk** file in the `/build/quickgame/dist` directory to the **subPkg** directory.
+In this case, you need to create a new **subPkg** directory in the **sdcard** directory of the OPPO phone, and then copy the **.rpk** file in the `build/quickgame/dist` directory to the **subPkg** directory.

 Then switch to the **Package Load** section of **Mini Game Debugger**, click Refresh at the top right to see the game name of the subpackage, click **Second Open** to use the same as the normal packaged **rpk**.

 ![](./publish-oppo-instant-games/run_subpackage.jpg)

-**Note**: Subpackage rpk needs to be copied to the `/sdcard/subPkg/` directory of Android devices, and non-subpackage rpk needs to be copied to the `/sdcard/games/` directory of Android devices, both of which cannot be mixed.
+Subpackage rpk needs to be copied to the `/sdcard/subPkg` directory of the OPPO phone, and non-subpackage rpk needs to be copied to the `/sdcard/games` directory of the OPPO phone, both of which cannot be mixed.

+**Note**: If the OPPO game debugger is **v3.2** or above, you need to copy the subpackage **rpk** to the `/sdcard/Android/data/com.nearme.instant.platform/files/subPkg` directory of your phone, if there is no **subPkg** directory, you need to create a new one.
+The **rpk** without subpackage is copied to the `/sdcard/Android/data/com.nearme.instant.platform/files/games` directory of your phone, both of which cannot be mixed.

 ## Related Reference Links